Storm Gordon strengthens and expected to hit Gulf Coast as hurricane

 Gordon formed into a tropical storm near the Florida Keys early on Monday as it lashed the southern part of the state with heavy rains and high winds.

-The storm was centred 280 miles east-southeast of the mouth of the Mississippi River, forecasters said early on Tuesday morning.
-Maximum sustained winds were recorded at 65 mph.
+The storm was centred 230 miles east-southeast of the mouth of the Mississippi River, forecasters said early on Tuesday morning.
+Maximum sustained winds were recorded at 65mph.

 A hurricane warning was put into effect for the area stretching from the mouth of the Pearl River in Mississippi to the Alabama-Florida border.